All Episodes

 We only got 688 likes.

-Because no one's gonna give you guys insight like this on YouTube when it comes to breaking down federal cases.
+Guys, first of all, like the video because no one's going to give you guys insight like this on YouTube when it comes to breaking down federal cases.

-Name another YouTube channel where someone actually was out in these streets doing these kinds of casing cases, arresting people that can give you guys insight and knowledge to this level of detail.
+Name another YouTube channel where someone actually was out in these streets doing these kinds of cases, arresting people that can give you guys insight and knowledge to this level of detail.

 I'll wait.